CycloneDX/cdxgen/README.md

 ## Documentation

-Please visit our [documentation site][docs-homepage] for detailed usage, tutorials, and support documentation.
+Please visit our [GPT app][cdxgen-gpt] or the [documentation site][docs-homepage] for detailed usage, tutorials, and support documentation.

 Sections include: